pnnl/HCDfCBD/bin/README.md

 We had two main experiments, one that measured performance across architectures with different layer sizes, and either mean or concatentation

-- Performance differences between concat/mean combination and layer sizes
+- Performance differences between concat/mean combination and layer sizes (using entrypoint `bin/train.py`)
     - `concat-binary.yaml`:  Different layer sizes with a concatenation scheme on the binary ICL104 dataset
     - `concat-multiclass.yaml`:  Different layer sizes with a concatenation combination scheme on the multiclass ICL102 dataset
     - `mean-binary.yaml`:  Different layer sizes with a mean combination scheme on the binary ICL104 dataset.
     - `mean-multiclass.yaml`:  Different layer sizes with a mean combination scheme on the binary ICL104 dataset

 - Variation in SHAP values due to added noise and layer size differences, with 10 runs per sweep parameter.
-ICL 104 only.
+ICL 104 only. (using entrypoint `bin/noise_experiments.py`)
     - `noise-sweep-binary-3view.yaml`:  Collects SHAP values using all 3 views (metabolites, lipids, proteomics), with metabolites receiving all augmented noise.
     - `noise-sweep-binary-metab-v-lip/noise-sweep-binary-metab-v-lip-2` SHAP values for a network with metabolites and lipids using two different layer size adjustment schemes
     - `noise-sweep.yaml`:  Base experiment with metabolites and proteins